raam5544/final-capstone-project/README.md

 * Clear API documentation detailing available endpoints and their functionalities.
 * A modular and maintainable code structure that enables future feature expansion.

+### Prerequisites

+Below noted things you need to install to run this project in your system;